courserans/RepData_PeerAssessment1/PA1_template.md

 For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.

-1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+1.Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 ```r